clip-italian/clip-italian/README.md

 Three of us looked at a sample of 100 of the translations and rated them with scores from 1 to 4.

-The meaning of the value is as follows: 1, the sentence has lost is meaning or it's not possible to understand it; 2, it is possible to get the idea but there something wrong; 3, good, however a native speaker might complain about some translations; 4, good translation.
+The meaning of the value is as follows: 1, the sentence has lost is meaning or it's not possible to understand it; 2, it is possible to get the idea but there something wrong; 3, good, however a native speaker might complain about some translations; 4, very good translation.
 The average score was of 3.78 and the three annotators had an inter-rater agreement - computed with [Gwet's AC1](https://bpspsychub.onlinelibrary.wiley.com/doi/full/10.1348/000711006X126600) using ordinal weighting - of 0.858 (great agreement!).